-A meatless loaf so packed with flavor, you’ll never miss the meat
+A vegetarian meatloaf recipe packed with so much flavor, you’ll never miss the meat

-I traded out the ground beef and possible bacon or veal for some good old fashioned lentils and grains.
+To make this vegetarian loaf, I traded out the ground beef and possible bacon or veal for some good old fashioned lentils and grains.
 Bulgar is such a fantastic and often times forgotten whole grain.
 It’s a great source of fiber, B vitamins, iron, and lowers your risk of developing cardiovascular disease.
-Maybe people living in the Depression Era could have benefited from this after all!
+Maybe people living in the Depression Era could have benefited from this whole grain recipe after all!

 - 1/2 cup brown lentils